 - Data about employee experience and engagement: How do employees feel about their organization’s overall culture and senior leadership?
 Do employees feel that they have the tools and resources to do their jobs effectively?
 Do they feel safe taking calculated risks?
 What are their attitudes about their organization’s internal communications?
 These are questions related to how employees experience their organizations.

 - Data about business outcomes: What do organizations consider to be their most important metrics?
 While specific metrics vary by industry, some outcomes, such as increasing gross and net revenues, operating income, and market share, while reducing turnover and other costs, are common.
 “These metrics should be examined alongside data on leader actions and employee experiences,” says Flink.

-Predictive Analytics to Help You Prioritize Employee Development Initiatives
+Predictive Analytics to Help Prioritize Employee Development Initiatives

 When investing in leadership development, organizations often have a goal of improving specific leadership skills that are correlated with their employees’ engagement and productivity.
-As is often said, though, correlation is not causation, and doesn’t address the root cause of a behavior, so correlations can lead to erroneous insights because they do not account for the complexity in data.
+As is often said, though, correlation is not causation and doesn’t address the root cause of a behavior, so correlations can lead to erroneous insights because they don’t account for the complexity in data.
 For example, one leadership skill may impact multiple business outcomes in different ways.

 Besides, employee engagement is not the endgame – improvement in a specific business metric is.

 Predictive analytics allows you to leverage the power of multiple data sets, sort through the complexities, and arrive at the prioritized behaviors that will lead to specific business outcomes.
 Suppose that your organization wants to increase sales by 15% this year.
 What does your leadership assessment data and employee engagement data suggest that you should focus on to increase sales?